xvilo/invoice-generator/README.md

 * Sends a text (SMS) message as bonus.
 Uses Twilio service for that.

 ### Bugs
-* Sometimes email is not being displayed correctly.
 * Better handling when invoice has been sent.

-### What needs to done in feature updates
+### What needs to be done in feature updates
 * Disable/enable VAT/TAX in config and the amount.
 * PDF attachment of invoice by mail.
 * Online archive of sent invoices (weblink/webview).
-* Remembering Customer details.
+* Remembering customer details.
 Selecting a customer and get all information prefilled.
 * Check for better handling of international cellphone number.
 * Pay your invoice online with PSP intergration for Paypal (creditcard) and iDeal.
 * Monthly export to SEPA-debitbatches in the PAIN (XML) format. (for direct debit possibility)